derfurkan/VoiceScape/README.md

 If you want to fight a Boss with your clan/friends use other VoIP's like Discord instead.
 <br/>
 <br/>
-# Does using this leak my IP?
+# Will this leak my IP?
 ### VoiceScape will not leak your IP in any way and its not designed to do so.
 The only one who can see your IP address is the one who owns the Server that you might will connect to.
 <br/>